 In 1990, the Greater Boise Auditorium District completed construction of Boise Centre—the District’s first operating entity and Idaho’s largest convention facility.
 With the expansion and renovations projects completed in 2017, Boise Centre has the tools necessary to complete for larger convention groups and host multiple meetings and events simultaneously.

 Through the years, Boise Centre has consistently proven to be a vital component of the community’s economic health, drawing thousands of visitors annually, who spend monies in hotels, restaurants, transportation, entertainment, retail, and recreational activities.
-In 2019, Boise Centre generated $22 million in local economic benefit.
+In 2022, Boise Centre generated $26.6 million in local economic benefit.
+As a public building, Boise Centre makes itself available in a manner consistent with all applicable laws and rules regarding the use of public facilities.
+View General Guidelines.

 A Brief History